 - Abdominal cramps and pain

 Vitamin E can cause headaches when you take too much of it.
 This is rare, but it does happen.
 The National Institutes of Health recommends 400 international units (IU) per day as the upper limit for vitamin E consumption.
 When you take too much vitamin E, your body absorbs and stores it in fat cells.
-Too much-stored vitamin E can cause damage to red blood cells and platelets that help your blood clot properly, which may lead to anemia or bleeding problems.
+Excess vitamin E can harm red blood cells and platelets, leading to anemia or bleeding issues.

-You can also get headaches from other health problems: infection, dehydration, or stress may be causing your headache and not necessarily the vitamin E supplement itself.
+Other health problems like infection, dehydration, or stress could be causing your headache, not necessarily the vitamin E supplement.

 One of the most common side effects of vitamin E is fatigue.
 If you find your energy levels dropping, it’s best to speak with your doctor about whether or not your vitamin E supplement could cause this before discontinuing it entirely.

-To prevent fatigue from occurring in the future, consider taking smaller doses over a longer period instead of large doses all at once.
-You may also want to try alternating between different types of vitamin E—such as alpha-tocopherol and gamma-tocopherol—as some people find that certain forms cause more fatigue than others.
+To avoid fatigue in the future, try taking smaller doses over a longer period instead of one large dose at once.
+You can switch between different types of vitamin E, like alpha-tocopherol and gamma-tocopherol, to see if one causes less fatigue for you.

 Nausea and diarrhea

 When taken in large doses, vitamin E can cause nausea and diarrhea.
-It’s thought that this is because vitamin E is a fat-soluble vitamin, which means it builds up in your body over time.
+Vitamin E builds up in the body over time because it is a fat-soluble vitamin.
 This can result in side effects such as indigestion if you take too much at once.

 The side effects of vitamin E can include skin rashes.
 The rash is usually mild and will go away on its own, but it may be a sign of a more serious problem.
-For example, you could have an allergic reaction to vitamin E or have taken too much of it for your body to handle (a condition called hypervitaminosis).
+You could have an allergic reaction to vitamin E or have taken too much of it (hypervitaminosis).

 Abdominal cramps and pain

 - Abdominal cramps and pain can be caused by increased bile flow.
-Bile is a fluid produced by your liver that helps digest fats, emulsifies fat-soluble vitamins, and helps excrete excess water from the body.
-Vitamin E helps to thin the blood, so if you’re taking vitamin E pills or getting injections of it (which would be unlikely), it can cause an increase in bile flow within you.
+Bile is a fluid made by your liver that helps digest fats, dissolve fat-soluble vitamins, and remove excess water from the body.
+Vitamin E can thin the blood and increase bile flow, but it’s unlikely that you would get injections of it.

 Symptoms of Vitamin E Deficiency